During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Henningsvær

-The town of Henningsvær located on the Lofoten Islands is full of character and charm with old wharf buildings, brightly painted and battered by the harsh elements.
+The town of Henningsvær located on the Lofoten Islands is full of character and charm.
+I particularly love the old wharf buildings, brightly painted and battered by the harsh elements.

 Read more → Lofoten Islands: Attractions, Accommodation & Restaurants